CasualGaming/cag-events-backend/README.md

 - Add docstrings to all significant classes and functions.
 - The code should be linted.
 If the code is not formatted correctly, CI will fail.
 Run `manage/lint.sh` to run the linter.
 - Don't upgrade deps without making sure that they don't break anything.
 Read the changelogs.
 Run `manage/upgrade-deps.sh` to upgrade the deps.

+## Code Style

+- Double quotes all the way.
+Single quotes may be used to avoid escaping double quotes within the string.
+(Single quotes was used here previously.)